amoe/figshare-uploader/macnotes.md

 Once you've installed xcode you need to visit preferences > locations in xcode and change the location of the Command LIne Tools in the dropdown.c

+## Install on mfm017633 -- Mac OS X Sierra

+You also need pkg-config